SMS Drip Campaign: What Is It and How Do You Launch It

 Send follow-up messages to remind subscribers about upcoming events, promotions, or limited-time offers that are about to expire.

-To be successful, a drip campaign should be well-planned, tailored to your audience, and provide value at every stage of the customer journey.
+To be successful, a text drip campaign should be well-planned, tailored to your audience, and provide value at every stage of the customer journey.
 Regularly analyze the data and feedback from your campaign to optimize and improve the effectiveness of your messages.
-Use our handy guide for SMS marketing best practices to optimize your content and ensure that every message counts.
+Use our handy guide to SMS marketing best practices to optimize your content and ensure that every message counts